Mugen-Builders/echo-plus-deroll/contracts/README.md

 make deploy
 ```

-- *Run the command below to check the new status of contracts after the voucher executions:*
+- *Run the command below to check the new state of contracts after the voucher executions:*
 ```bash
 make vouchers
 ```